Passover Roundup: Seder streaming connects community

 Adversity, though, is nothing new to Judaism.

-“Jewish tradition has prepared us for this moment, said Rabbi David Ariel-Joel of The Temple.
+“Jewish tradition has prepared us for this moment, Ariel-Joel said.
 “In the hagadah, we say: ‘In each and every generation, they rise up to destroy us.’
 We begin with the need to protect our families and our homes from external threats.”

 As seders are being planned, the community is making sure everyone who needs a seder meal will have one.